tobiasziegler/dmid-v0/README.md

 ## Changelog

-### 0.2.0-alpha
+### 0.2.0

-* Custom templates for all the post formats.
+* Created custom templates for all the WordPress post formats, along with templates to display attachments, including images.
-* Added templates to display attachments, including images.
+* Introduced support for fluid images and embedded objects, including FitVids.js to resize videos from YouTube, Vimeo, etc.
-* Fluid images and embedded objects, including FitVids.js to resize videos from YouTube, Vimeo, etc.
+* Updated third-party libraries and assets - Modernizr to 2.7.2 and Genericons to 3.0.3.

 ### 0.1.0

-* Just ship it.
+* Just shipped it.
 It's rough but it can be deployed.
 Let's make it better.